Hi, I’m Georgia.

 BIO

 I write stories about people’s relationships with plants and narratives that connect people to trees.
 I can write for a scholarly and general audience.
 I've written a dissertation about the discursive transformation of urban trees from beautification to ecosystem services.
 I’ve also written for the Brooklyn Botanic Garden Blog, the American Gardener, and City Trees.
-See my Portfolio.

 I also write about the practice of urban birding, with bylines at Popsci.com, Audubon.com, and in Audubon magazine.